anggwar/GDE-ADK-Foundations-Plus/codelabs.md

     instruction=BASIC_INSTRUCTION,
 )
 ```
+Note: We have now manually updated the model parameter to gemini-3-pro-preview.

 ## 6. Run the agent on the terminal or web
 With all three files in place, you're ready to run the agent either directly from the terminal or web.

+### Option A: The Terminal/CLI/Cloudshell
 To run on terminal/cloudshell, run the following adk run command in the terminal:
 ```bash
 adk run ceritanenek
 ```

+### Option B: The web UI (recommended for beginners)
 To run the agent on web using UI:
 ```bash
 adk web